 Apply Now

-What is a Personal Assistant (PA)
+What is a Support Worker?

-Personal Assistants (PA) perform a variety of tasks, including domestic and personal care, support to access community, or leisure and social activities.
+As a Support Worker you will perform a variety of tasks, including domestic and personal care, support to access community, or leisure and social activities.
 It’s an important role and can be an extremely rewarding career, as you will be supporting someone to live an independent, active personal and social life to the best of their abilities.

 Accountable to: Registered Manager of the service